Cost of Living

 GoinGlobal’s career experts regularly update details about inflation, purchasing power, and costs of goods and services.
 Below is a brief excerpt from this section:

-Despite the small rise in cost of living, Spain is still one of the least expensive countries in Western Europe.
-In fact, the country registers cheaper than average prices for most basic consumer products in the region, according to the most recent statistics by Eurostat.
+Despite these fluctuations, Spain is still one of the least expensive countries in Western Europe.
+It registers below-average prices for most basic consumer items in the region, according to the European Union’s statistical office Eurostat.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide.